Density of Traceable Graphs: Preliminaries

 \section{Preliminaries}

 We consider simple undirected graphs.
-A $v_1$-$v_k$ path is a sequence $(v_1,e_1,v_2,\ldots,e_{k-1},v_k)$ where vertices and edges alternate, i.e., $e_i=\{v_i,v_{i+1}\}$.
+A $v_1$-$v_k$ path is a sequence $(v_1,e_1,v_2,\ldots,e_{k-1},v_k)$ where vertices and edges alternate and $e_i=\{v_i,v_{i+1}\}$.
 A Hamiltonian path in $G$ is a path containing all vertices of the graph.
 Graph $G$ is \emph{traceable} if it contains a Hamiltonian path.
 A \emph{matching} in $G$ is $1$-regular subgraph of $G$.
 An \emph{induced} matching in $G$ is a matching that is also an induced subgraph of $G$.
 The size of a maximum induced matching of $G$ is denoted $\mim(G)$ and is equal to the number of edges in the matching.
+A graph $G$ is a \emph{cluster} if every connected component of $G$ is a clique.
+A graph is a \emph{cocluster} if its complement is cluster, in other words, if it is a complete multipartite graph.
 Graph $G$ is said to be $H$-free if it does not contain $H$ as an induced subgraph.
-We use the following well-known result of Turán (\cite{turan1941extremal}). \begin{theorem}[Turán~\cite{turan1941extremal}] Any $K_{p+1}$-free graph $G$ with $n$ vertices has at most $\left(1-\frac{1}{p}\right)\cdot\frac{n^2}{2}$ edges. \end{theorem}
+We use the following well-known result of Turán. \begin{theorem}[Turán~\cite{turan1941extremal}] Any $K_{d+1}$-free graph $G$ with $n$ vertices has at most $\left(1-\frac{1}{d}\right)\cdot\frac{n^2}{2}$ edges. \end{theorem}